OfficeDev/Office-Add-in-samples/Samples/office-add-in-commands/word/README.md

 Choose the **Show task pane** button on the **Home** tab to display the task pane of the add-in.
 Choose the **Dropdown menu** button to see a drop down menu.
 In the menu you can show the task pane, or choose **Write value** to call a command that writes the button's id to the current cell.

-## Run the sample on PowerPoint on Windows or Mac
+## Run the sample on Word on Windows or Mac

 Office Add-ins are cross-platform so you can also run them on Windows, Mac, and iPad.
 The following links will take you to documentation for how to sideload on Windows, Mac, or iPad.
 Be sure you have a local copy of the manifest.xml file for the Hello world sample.
 Then follow the sideloading instructions for your platform.